aureliojargas/sedparse/README.md

 ----

-A translation from C to Python of GNU sed's parser for sed scripts.
+- Author: Aurelio Jargas
 - Requires: Python 3.4
 - License: GPLv3

+A translation from C to Python of GNU sed's parser for sed scripts.

+After running sedparse in your sed script, the resulting "[AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree)" is available in different formats:

+- List of objects (translated C structs)
+- List of dictionaries
+- JSON

+> Note that this is not a full GNU sed implementation.
+> Only the parser for sed scripts was translated.
+> Check https://github.com/GillesArcas/PythonSed for a working sed in Python.

+## About the translation

 To make it feasable to keep this code updated with future GNU sed code, this is a literal translation, trying to mimic as much as possible of the original code.
 That includes using the same API, same logic, same variable and method names and same data structures.
 Pythonic code?
 Sorry, not here.

-> Note that this is not a full GNU sed implementation.
-> Only the parser for sed scripts was translated.
-> Check https://github.com/GillesArcas/PythonSed for a working sed in Python.

-## Translated from this GNU sed version
+Sedparse was translated from this GNU sed version:

     commit a9cb52bcf39f0ee307301ac73c11acb24372b9d8
     Author: Assaf Gordon <assafgordon@gmail.com>